Post-Roe Arkansas

 Yes.
 SB 149 specifies the following exceptions:

 SB 149 specifically exempts removal of an ectopic pregnancy from the abortion ban.
-A future law may outlaw the removal of ectopic pregnancies, but the trigger law does not.
+A future law may outlaw the removal of ectopic pregnancies, but the trigger law does now.

-Q: What about taking the abortion pill, also known as self-managed abortion?
+What about taking the abortion pill, also known as a self-managed abortion?

 That’s a little trickier.
 A doctor who prescribed abortion pills could potentially be prosecuted under SB 149 for “performing” an abortion.
 It’s less clear what would happen to someone who ordered abortion pills online (from a doctor located in another state or country), had them delivered to Arkansas, and then conducted a self-managed abortion in Arkansas.

-Such a situation presents a catch-22: SB 149 criminalizes “any person” who performs an abortion, but also does not authorize the criminalization of the person receiving an abortion.
+Such a situation presents a catch-22: while SB 149 criminalizes “any person” who performs an abortion, it also does not authorize the criminalization of the person receiving the abortion.
 What happens when the person who performs the abortion is also the person receiving the abortion?
 It’s unclear.

 Arkansas Attorney General Leslie Rutledge gave an interview on PBS stating that she believes SB 149 would apply to the use of abortion pills.
-In theory the state could arrest anyone it believes has violated SB 149 regardless of what the text of the law says.
-Ultimately, SB 149 does not appear to have been written with the idea of a self-managed medical abortion in mind, and self-managed abortion will either be something that gets sorted out by the courts or the legislature may end up passing laws specifically aimed at self-managed abortions.
+In theory, the state could arrest anyone it believes has violated SB 149 regardless of what the text of the law says.
+Ultimately, SB 149 does not appear to have been written with the idea of a self-managed abortion in mind, and self-managed abortion will either be something that gets sorted out by the courts, or the legislature may end up passing laws specifically aimed at limiting self-managed abortions.

 SB 149 does not authorize any prohibitions against the sale, use, prescription, or administration of any contraceptive measure, drug, or chemical if the contraceptive is administered “before the time when a pregnancy could be determined through conventional medical testing.”